codacy/codacy-coverage-reporter/docs/index.md

         -   URL of your repository on Codacy
         -   Your CI/CD configuration files and the name of your CI/CD platform
         -   Full console output of your CI/CD when running the Codacy Coverage Reporter
-        -   Branch name and commit UUID corresponding to the CI/CD output
+        -   Branch name and commit SHA-1 hash corresponding to the CI/CD output
         -   Test coverage report that you're uploading to Codacy
         -   Any other relevant information or screenshots of your setup